 These definitions may help you decide which type of map you need.

-Some maps will have the call number FIELD MAP - they are available in drawers near the Map Librarian's office on the 2nd Floor.
+Some maps will have the call number FIELD MAP - they are available in filing cabinet drawers on the 4th Floor.
 They can be borrowed as a standard loan.
 All other call numbers will need to be requested.

 To request a map, you will need to note:

 Take all this information to the Map Librarian, and she will advise you when you can collect the map.
 Some material is housed off site, so may take 24 hours to retrieve.
-Please note, while the Library refurbishment is taking place it is best to email her.
-Alternatively, check the Help tab in this guide to find out when she is on an Information desk.
+Please note, while the Library refurbishment is taking place it is best to email in advance.

 Maps cannot be retrieved at weekends or after 17:00.
 If this is the only time you can visit, please email or phone the Map Librarian in advance to arrange retrieval and access.